 Casitas Municipal Water District (CMWD) is implementing the Robles Fish Passage Facility Project (Robles Fish Facility) described in the Proposed Action of the Bureau of Reclamation's Biological Assessment (BA); (USBOR 2003).
 The effects of the Robles Fish Facility were analyzed in the Biological Opinion (BO) prepared by the National Marine Fisheries Service (NMFS 2003a).
-This 2015 Robles Fish Passage Facility Progress Report, as described by the BO, is the culmination of monitoring, evaluation, and operational data collected during the reporting period of 01 July 2014 to 30 June 2015.
+This 2016 Robles Fish Passage Facility Progress Report, as described by the BO, is the culmination of monitoring, evaluation, and operational data collected during the reporting period of 01 July 2015 to 30 June 2016.

-The monitoring and evaluation studies related to the Robles Fish Facility conducted during the 2014-2015 reporting period are included in two main sections of this progress report.
-The Fisheries Monitoring and Evaluation section includes: upstream fish migration impediment evaluation, sandbar monitoring at the mouth of the Ventura River, fish attraction evaluation, fish passage monitoring, downstream fish passage evaluations, and downstream fish migration through the Robles Reach.
+The monitoring and evaluation studies related to the Robles Fish Facility conducted during the 2015-2016 reporting period are included in two main sections of this progress report.
+The Fisheries Monitoring and Evaluation section includes: upstream fish migration, impediment evaluation, sandbar monitoring at the mouth of the Ventura River, fish attraction evaluation, fish passage monitoring, downstream fish passage evaluations, and downstream fish migration through the Robles Reach.
 The Facility Operation section includes: information and data on the facility status, flow observations and control, costs associated with operation and monitoring, assessment of the effectiveness to provide fish passage, recommendations of priorities for future activities, and revisions deemed necessary to the operations.

-The 2015 fish passage season was dominated by the effects from the continuing fouryear exceptional drought throughout much of California (see cover figure).
+The 2016 fish passage season was dominated by the effects from the continuing five-year exceptional drought throughout much of California.
 River flows during the drought were too low, or nonexistent, to collect data for most aspects of the monitoring and evaluation program.
-The sandbar at the mouth of the Ventura River was closed for a substantial period of time during the reporting period and provided little opportunity for volitional steelhead passage except for a brief period in December and January.
-No O. mykiss were detected passing through the Robles Fish Facility during the fish migration period of 2015.
+The sandbar at the mouth of the Ventura River was open for a substantial period of time during the fish migration season but lack of flow provided little opportunity for steelhead passage through the lower mainstem Ventura River except for a brief period in January and March.
+No O. mykiss were detected passing through the Robles Fish Facility during the fish migration period of 2016.